 Today, too much editorial work is driven by a kind of regime of clarity; it’s all centered on straightforwardness, control and a focus on specific garments.
 The boundary between the fashion establishment and the experimental seems to become more and more defined.
 At Contributor, we have a hard time seeing the point of crystal clear messages.
 For us, antitheses to the stripped and rational are very important.

 The notion that fashion is either too commercial or too superficial was one reason why an artist such as Man Ray didn’t preserve many of his negatives of fashion photography.
 And when writing about his magazine work in “Pages from the Glossies”, Helmut Newton stated that “These pictures are taken for a very definite purpose: to influence, to sell a product, in short of propaganda.”
 But fashion imagery has its depths.
 It can be about much more than selling clothes.
 Through styling, poses and settings, artists can create stories that continue outside the picture.
 In the documentary style that we love at Contributor, the photographer participates, as well as observes and narrates.

-Fashion photography continues its pursuit of the right feeling, often in a borderland between good and evil: true and false; reality and fantasy.
+Fashion photography continues its pursuit of the right feeling, often in a borderland between true and false; reality and fantasy.
 Sometimes with a statement that “youth is wasted on the young,” as a rendering of a certain symptom of nostalgia for a short period in life when everything is lived with an intensity and energy which we are unable to ever experience again.
 Fashion photography is an ongoing process.
 It’s about exploration and continuous questioning of boundaries, norms and established truths.
 You never know what’s going to happen next.
 Soon you’re already on your way to another story.

 Exploring fashion through art and photography since 2008, Contributor invites the viewer into a three-dimensional world of inspiration and creativity.
 In bringing together some of the most interesting artists today, we highlight experimental approaches to photography.
 At its best, fashion imagery can be an agent for change and we want to arouse a more general interest in new ways of looking at everyday situations and the making of pictures.